iykequame/LPAD-builds/README.md

 > TWRP is an open source, community project.
 A custom recovery is used for installing custom software on your device.
 > This custom software can include smaller modifications like rooting your device or even replacing
-> the firmware of the device with a completely custom "ROM" like LineageOS.
+> the firmware of the device with a completely custom "ROM" like LineageOS or OmniROM.

+## Important notice

+**_All recoveries listed below can be flashed at your own risk.
+I am not responsible for bootlooping or bricking your phone.
+If you have some doubts, you can ask me [here](https://www.facebook.com/liquidporting/)_**

-## Changelog:
+## Changelog
+* For v3.1.1-0
   * Backups will now include adopted storage keys (Dees_Troy)
   * Fixed an adb restore issue (bigbiff)
   * Fixed rebooting when no OS is present (Dees_Troy)
   * Fixed line wrapping in the GUI terminal (_that)
-  * Updated TWRP source code to AOSP 7.1.2 (Dees_Troy)﻿
+  * Updated TWRP source code to AOSP 7.1.2 (Dees_Troy)

-## Downloads:
+## Downloads & Device trees

 Device               | Download links       | Device tree
 --------------------:|:--------------------:|:--------------------